GalacticExchange/node-monitor/readme.md

-# this line was modified for testing Jenkins trigger
+# line was modified for testing Jenkins trigger
 # Install

 bundle install